apache/parquet-format/BloomFilter.md

 filter contains the header of one Bloom filter, which must include the size of the filter in bytes, the algorithm, the hash function, and the Bloom filter bitset.
 The offset in column chunk metadata points to the start of the Bloom filter header.
-Here are Bloom filter definitions in thrift:
+Here are the Bloom filter definitions in thrift:

 ```
 /** Block-based algorithm type annotation. **/